CoPhy-PGNN: Learning Physics-guided Neural Networks with Competing Loss Functions for Solving Eigenvalue Problems: Methodology

-\paragraph{Annealing $\lambda_S$:} The first observation we make is that \eloss{} plays a critical role in the initial stages of learning, where gradient descent has a tendency to move towards a local minima solution and then refine the solution until convergence.
-Having a large value of $\lambda_S$ in the beginning few epochs is thus helpful to avoid the selection of local minima and instead converge towards a generalizable solution.
-Hence, we consider performing a simulated annealing of $\lambda_S$ that takes on a high value in the beginning epochs, that slowly decays to 0 after sufficiently many epochs.
+\paragraph{Annealing $\lambda_S$:} We want \eloss{} to dominate the training dynamics in the beginning epochs because \eloss{} does not suffer from multiple local minima w.r.t. outputs and hence has a smooth curvature.
+Hence, we perform simulated annealing of $\lambda_S$ such that it takes on a high value in the beginning epochs and slowly reduces to 0 in later epochs.
 Specifically, we consider the following annealing procedure for $\lambda_S$:

-where, $\lambda_{S0}$ is a hyper-parameter denoting the starting value of $\lambda_{S}$ at epoch 0, $\alpha_S < 1$ is a hyper-parameter that controls the rate of annealing, and $T$ is a scaling hyper-parameter.
+where, $\lambda_{S0}$ is a hyper-parameter denoting the starting value of $\lambda_{S}$ at epoch 0, $\alpha_S < 1$ is a hyper-parameter that controls the rate of annealing, and $T$ sets the frequency of the annealing update.

 \paragraph{Cold Starting $\lambda_C$:}